Ao Tanaka: Leeds United

-International career
+International Career

 Tanaka made his debut for the Japan national football team on 14 December 2019, in a 5–0 win against Hong Kong in the 2019 EAFF E-1 Football Championship.
 In the summer of 2021, he was named in the 22-man squad for the 2020 Olympic Games alongside two Kawasaki Frontale ex-teammates, Kaoru Mitoma, and Reo Hatate.
 He started every match for Japan during the tournament.

 Throughout the 2020 season, Tanaka established for a good reputation among the Kawasaki Frontale players, playing a total of more than 2500 minutes across all competitions, being a starter in most of the matches he played.
 His performances with the Kawasaki Frontale team also helped him earn caps with the Japan under-23 team, including a two-goal performance that helped the Japan under-23s earn a 3–2 win over the Brazil under-23 team in a friendly match at 14 October 2019.

 He played his first match in the AFC qualification tournament for the 2022 FIFA World Cup on 12 October 2021, where he scored his first international goal in a 2–1 home win against Australia.
 On 1 November 2022, Tanaka was included in Japan's 26-man squad for the 2022 FIFA World Cup.

 On 1 December, he scored the winning goal in a 2–1 victory over Spain, which qualified his national team to the knockout stage as top of their group.
 That goal sparked much dispute over its validity since the ball seemed to be out-of-play when Kaoru Mitoma assisted Tanaka.
 The dispute was only settled after the match when the Associated Press released a crucial evidence, the bird's eye photo of the ball, taken by Petr David Josek.
 Josek revealed that a total of four agencies — AP, Reuters, AFP and Getty Images — were approved to enter the suspended catwalk to take bird's eye photos, but the latter three missed the shot because they were at the opposite side of the pitch anticipating a Spanish goal instead.

+On 15 May 2026, Tanaka was selected in the 26-man squad for the 2026 FIFA World Cup.

 Personal life

-Since childhood, Tanaka has been a close friend of fellow footballer and occasional teammate Kaoru Mitoma, with whom he attended school.
+Since childhood, Tanaka has been a close friend of fellow footballer and occasional teammate of Kaoru Mitoma, with whom he attended school.

 As of December 2022, Tanaka is in a relationship with singer Airi Suzuki.

 In December 2022, Tanaka's outspoken love for Nambu Tekki ironware became a trending topic on social media after he claimed that using a Nambu Tekki kettle had helped him with his anemia.